michanto/cdk-orchestration/API.md

 the shim transform is created normally (as a child of TransformBase).
 3. Neither of the above are true, in which case the shim transform is created as a child of TransformBase.
-4. shimParent has been overridden to support a specific use-case.
+4. target has been overridden to support a specific use-case.

 The TransformBase._apply method should call a concretely typed "apply" method on the subclass.
 See {@link StringTransform } or {@link Transform} for examples.